Indian shares open at record highs on metals, pharma boost

 BENGALURU, July 16 (Reuters) - Indian shares opened at all-time highs on Friday, boosted by metal and pharma stocks, with benchmark indexes set to log their first weekly gain in three.

-However, the Nifty IT index (.NIFTYIT), which scaled a peak in the previous session, was down 0.25%.
+However, the Nifty IT index, which scaled a peak in the previous session, was down 0.25%.

-The Nifty Metal (.NIFTYMET) index was up 0.45%, lifted by gains in steel makers Tata Steel (TISC.NS) and JSW Steel (JSTL.NS), a day after world's biggest producer China recorded a dip in crude steel output.
-KBN2EL08A
+The Nifty Metal index was up 0.45%, lifted by gains in steel makers Tata Steel and JSW Steel , a day after world’s biggest producer China recorded a dip in crude steel output.

 Asian shares, which headed lower on profit-taking in Taiwanese chip giant TSMC, weighed on other tech firms and broader risk sentiment.